History of Berliner FC Dynamo (2004–present): Mario Weinkauf era (2004–2006)

-2005-06 NOFV-Oberliga Nord would mean new derby matches against 1.
+2005-06 NOFV-Oberliga Nord meant new derby matches against 1.
 FC Union Berlin.
 The two teams had not met since the meeting in the 2000-01 Berlin Cup on 24 March 2001.
 BFC Dynamo lost 1–2 at home to Ludwigsfelder FC in the second matchday on 12 August 2005.
 Both Danny Kukulies and Philipp Wanski had been sent off and were thus suspended for the upcoming derby against 1.
 FC Union Berlin.

 First-choice goalkeeper Nico Thomaschewski was injured and also unavailable for the derby.
 The police carried out a controversial operation against supporters of BFC Dynamo before the derby.
 More than 300 police officers raided the discothèque Jeton in Friedrichshain, where supporters of BFC Dynamo and others had gathered on the night of 20 August 2005.
 The large-scale operation included about 100 members of SEK.
 158 people were arrested, including 19 Category C supporters and 22 Category B supporters.
 Up to 39 people were injured in the raid.
 Also bystanders were affected.
 The police claimed that they had been pelted with bottles and furniture, but later admitted that they had not met any resistance.
 The police had allegedly beaten defenseless people.
 President Weinkauf found the police operation so excessive that he considered not letting the team play the derby.
 Fan representative Rainer Lüdtke and supporter group 79er organized a fund to provide assistance to those arrested.
 The BFC Dynamo players voted to cancel the match, but chose by a small majority to play.
 One of the players who wanted to protest by canceling the match was Hendryk Lau.
 BFC Dynamo lost 8–0 in front of 14,020 spectators at the Stadion an der Alten Försterei on 21 August 2005.
 Around 4,000 supporters of BFC Dynamo attended the match.
 More than 1,000 police officers were deployed to the derby and the match was played without disturbances.
 The defeat to 1.
 FC Union Berlin was the third defeat in three matches days for BFC Dynamo.
 Coach Jürgen Piepenburg was released from his duties after the match.
 The training was initially taken over by assistant coach Rajko Fijalek and goalkeeping coach Bodo Rudwaleit.
 Fijalek then officially became new coach, with Rudwaleit as assistant coach and goalkeeping coach.